Home » Vegan Recipes by Cuisine » Indian Inspired » Chickpea Tikka Masala

 Instructions

-Serve with rice, cilantro lime rice, quinoa, couscous, or pair with vegan naan.
+Serve + enjoy: Spoon over steamed rice, cilantro lime rice, quinoa, couscous, or scoop it up with warm vegan naan for the ultimate cozy meal.

 Serves 6